cbraissant/SF-Tech-website/_src/texts/en/heating-batteries-EN.md

 ## Batteries

-High technology battery made with high quality materials.
-Realized carbon fiber battery body to reduce the volume and apparent weight of the battery.
+Compact, high technology and best quality materials.
+The main body of the battery is realized in carbon fiber to reduce the volume and apparent weight of the battery.

 Two different battery sizes are available: the Standard having a capacity of 23.8 Ah and the Mini of 13.6 Ah.
-Each battery consists of three cells in series providing an output voltage of 11.1V (maximum 12.6V at full load).
+Each battery consists of three Lithium-Ion cells in series providing an output voltage of 11.1V (maximum 12.6V at full load).
 The maximum output powers are respectively 175W and 100W.
+On top of the battery pack itself, a 5 LEDs fuelgauge alows the user to check the charge of the battery.

+The removable head in manufactured in Delrin, a strong and reliable material.
+The locking mechanism is realised with a spring pin on the side of the body, and watertightness is guarantee by two radial o-rings.
+The E/O cable is reinforced with a metal cable gland at the base.

-Manufactured in Delrin, the removable head is available is standard straight version or sidemount version.
-The sidemount version offers a 90 ° output to optimize the wiring of the E/O cable when the battery is mounted on the crotch strap.
-The E/O cables are reinforced using a metal cable gland.
-Two o-rings located on the head of the battery guarantee the watertightness.
-Locking of the head to the body is done with a spring pin.
-Each battery has a LEDs charge indicator.
+The head is available is standard straight version or sidemount version.
+The sidemount version offers a 90° output to optimize the wiring of the E/O cable when the battery is mounted on the crotch strap.

 ### Characteristic